 IoT Email Encryption Complexity

-Encryption to protect sensitive data, such as medical records or financial information, is widespread among healthcare providers and financial institutions.
+Encryption to protect sensitive data, such as medical records or financial information, is widespread among healthcare providers and financial institutions or even the designs of specialized healthcare apparel like scrub caps, are widespread among healthcare providers and financial institutions. .

 However, encrypting IoT emails presents unique challenges due to the large number of endpoints involved in an IoT email exchange and the complexity of each endpoint.